diagrams/diagrams-doc/doc/manual.rst

 ~~~~~~~~~~

 Whereas a vector is described by a direction and a magnitude, some
-functions only depend on the direction.
-The `Direction` type is used
+functions only depend on the direction.  `Direction v n` is the type
-in these cases to make the relationship clear.
+of directions of vectors of type `v n`; for example, `Direction V2
+Double` represents directions in 2D Euclidean space.
 The `direction`
 function converts a vector to its `Direction`; `fromDirection` creates a
 unit (length 1) vector in the given direction.

+The relationship between `Angle`\s and `Direction`\s is similar to
+that between vectors and points.
+The `Angle` between two fixed
+`Direction`\s can be found with `angleBetweenDirs`.

 Primitive shapes
 ----------------